goafabric/spring-boot-example-service/README.md

 - See doc folder for more Details

 # Kubernetes and Docker
-- see Readme inside deploy Folder
+- See Readme inside deploy Folder

+# Release notes
+- See release-notes file in doc folder for more infos